Travel, Currency and Money saving tips for Curaçao

 Renting a car is recommended if you want complete independence in your explorations.
 Most roads are generally in good condition.
 Roads in the national parks and other remote spots can be quite rough, though most destinations do not require a 4WD.
 Gas stations are easy to find; road signs are more difficult.

-When searching around for information on how to get a good exchange rate when sending money to Curaçao you need to start with finding out the latest Netherlands Antillean Guilder foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Curaçao you need to start with finding out the latest Netherlands Antillean Guilder exchange rate for foreign-transfers, which can be very different to the wholesale rate.